gmurambadoro/speedtrack-cli/README.md

 ## Why am I building this?

-The aim is to learn how to develop using the [MERN Stack](https://www.mongodb.com/mern-stack) and keep up with the times.
+The aim is to learn how to develop applications using the [MERN Stack](https://www.mongodb.com/mern-stack) and keep up with the times.